-Japanese Linux computer firm Plat’Home released in March a palm-sized, full-featured Linux-based server dubbed “OpenBlockS.”
-This tiny marvel is no lightweight wanna-be replacement to a real Linux server.
+Japanese Linux computer firm Plat’Home in March released a palm-sized, full-featured Linux-based server dubbed “OpenBlockS.”
+This tiny marvel is no lightweight wanna-be replacement for a real Linux server.
 It can run most server applications that you would expect to run on a “normal” full-sized Linux box.

 Despite their tiny size, OpenBlockS servers are capable of doing real work.
 However, this is not a gadget for hobbyists or those with little experience with server-level Linux.

 Users can fully administer this device over a network.
-Another strong point is that the OpenBlockS does not require a connection to I/O (input/output) devices such as a monitor, keyboard or mouse.
+Another strong point is that OpenBlockS does not require a connection to I/O (input/output) devices such as a monitor, keyboard, or mouse.

 When putting the OpenBlockS through its paces, I had to keep reminding myself that this was a fully functional Linux server.
 The entire apparatus came to me in a box no bigger than a shipping case for a software product.

 The setup involved the palm-sized server, the AC power cord, a short network connector, and several installation CDs.
 Connection to a Linux desktop was relatively painless.

 The test device came configured with a 1 GB compact flash card.
 That provided more than enough storage capacity (no hard drive inside) to test multiple server functions at once.

 Users can log into the OpenBlockS server in three ways.
 The User’s Guide supplied detailed directions to make the process somewhat easier than expected.

 The first method involved the serial setup tool.
 This required using the provided adapter to connect the RS-232C port of the server device to the serial port of the PC.
 Then, the Serial Setup Tool on the installation CD finished the connection process.